GovStackWorkingGroup/pilot-demo/README.md

 Create account in DigitalOcean <https://cloud.digitalocean.com/registrations/new>.
 Be ready to provide credit card details.

 Generate API key.
 On DigitalOcean web site: `Control panel` > `API` > `Generate new token`
-`Control panel` can be reached pressing on logo.
+`Control panel` can be reached pressing on DigitalOcean logo.

 Enter token name, e.g. `sbx0`.
 Select both scopes `read` and `write`.
 Press `Generate token`.
 Copy token and store it in file `do_token` NB!
 DigitalOcean do not show you content of the token after this point.